Bo (dog): Biographical details

-As of August 2012, Bo was on a diet, though no other details were released (it was announced by the President during the Kids' State Dinner, where children from the states and territories who had won a contest to design healthy, appealing meals had lunch at the White House).
+It was announced in August 2012 that Bo was on a diet, though no other details were released.
+It was announced by the President during the Kids' State Dinner, where children from the states and territories who had won a contest to design healthy, appealing meals had lunch at the White House.

 Bo's heritage

-The Obamas had voiced a strong desire to adopt a shelter dog, but made no firm commitments.
+The Obamas had voiced a strong desire to adopt a shelter dog but made no firm commitments.
 In Summer 2008, Best Friends Animal Society, an animal welfare organization, gathered 50,000 signatures on a petition asking the family to adopt a shelter animal.

-Bo was a gift through a breeder, not a shelter dog.
-Dog expert César Millán stated Bo could be considered part of a larger group known as "rescue dogs".
-He was unsuccessful in his first home when plans for him to provide companionship to an older female dog went awry; apparently his attempts to suckle irritated her.
+Although Bo was a gift through a breeder, dog expert César Millán stated Bo could be considered part of a larger group known as "rescue dogs".
+He was unsuccessful in his first home when plans for him to provide companionship to an older female dog went awry; apparently, his attempts to suckle irritated her.
 The Obamas pledged a donation to the DC Humane Society in a show of support for shelter dogs.

-The Humane Society of the United States released a statement thanking the Obamas "for taking in a second-chance dog," but discouraged employing breeders.
+The Humane Society of the United States released a statement thanking the Obamas "for taking in a second-chance dog" but discouraged employing breeders.